scullxbones/akka-persistence-mongo/docs/akka24.md

 akka.contrib.persistence.mongodb.mongo.suffix-builder.class = "com.mycompany.myproject.SuffixCollectionNames"
 ```

-Nothing happens as long as you do not provide a class extending or mixing in `akka.contrib.persistence.mongodb.CanSuffixCollectionNames` trait, nor if its `getSuffixfromPersistenceId` method returns an empty string.
+Nothing happens as long as you do not provide a class extending or mixing in `akka.contrib.persistence.mongodb.CanSuffixCollectionNames` trait, nor if its `getSuffixfromPersistenceId` method **always** returns an empty string.

-First line defines a separator as a `String`, but only its first character will be used as a separator (keep in mind that mongoDB does not allow collection names longer than 64 characters) By default, this property is set to an underscore character "_".
+First line defines a separator as a `String`, but only its first character will be used as a separator (keep in mind that mongoDB collection names are limited in size) By default, this property is set to an underscore character "_".

 Second line contains the entire package+name of the user class extending or mixing in `akka.contrib.persistence.mongodb.CanSuffixCollectionNames` trait (see below).